inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 <br>

 #### PARTIONING DETAILS
 Each dataset contains an information schema that includes a partitions table.
 Querying this table allows us to access information about the size of individual partitions.
-This is a helpful practice for ensuring that data is evenly distributed across partitions.
+It is helpful to check the size of each partition to ensure that data is evenly distributed.

 ```sql
 -- Let's look into the partitons